dominiksalvet/afc-scout/readme.md

     <img src="img/example.png" alt="afc-scout example">
 </p>

-This example has been demonstrated on the UX430UA laptop model to detect the ACPI fan base address based on the values characteristics.
-As you can see, the base ACPI fan address might be 1335 with 8 temperatures (in fact it is).
+This example has been demonstrated on the UX430UA laptop model to detect the base ACPI fan address based on the values characteristics.
+As you can see, the base address might be 1335 with 8 temperatures (in fact it is).

+> Note that the UX430UA model has only one base address as it has only one fan.

 ## Questions